ipavl/similarity-api/source/index.html.md

 # Submissions

 It is expected that the sets of source code to check will already be on the server where the API resides, extracted, and structured in such a way that each set (e.g. each student's assignment) is within its own directory under a common parent.
+The current implementation assumes that each student's submission is its own Git repo, of which the current commit on the `master` branch is used as the submission version.

 In this example, all student assignments are under a top-level "submissions" directory, with a course-assignment-student hierarchy beneath.